thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 ![Photograph of replica of Leibniz stepped drum machine](../img/leibniz-stepped-drum.jpg)

-The main contenders were Pascal's Pascaline (which only did cumulative addition) and Leibniz's wheel or "stepped drum" calculator that could do all operations (in theory).
+The main contenders were the Pascaline of #Pascal (which only did cumulative addition) and the wheel or "stepped drum" calculator of #Leibniz that could do all operations (in theory).

 Subsequent designs were based on these artefacts.
 In practice, neither worked consistently well with the carriage of tens remaining a sticking point.